Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Results

 \subsection{Massless case}

 Let us first focus on the massless case and compare with the exact result in the continuum theory \cite{Hetrick:1988yg,Hetrick:1995wq,Hosotani:1996hy,Hosotani:1996sn},

 where $\gamma$ is the Euler-Mascheroni constant.
 Note that the $\theta$-parameter is irrelevant in this case since our lattice Hamiltonian is independent of $\theta$ for $m=0$.
-We take a continuum limit for fixed physical parameters $(g,m,\theta )$ in two steps: (i) Take infinite volume limit.
-Namely, for fixed $w=1/2a$ and the physical parameters, we compute the observables for various $N$'s and then extrapolate them to $N\rightarrow\infty$.
+We take a physical limit for fixed physical parameters $(g,m,\theta )$ in two steps: (i) Take infinite volume limit.
+Namely, for fixed $w=1/2a$ and the physical parameters, we compute the observables for various $N$'s and then extrapolate them to $N\rightarrow\infty$ with quadratic polynomial in $1/N$.
 Repeating this for multiple values of $w$, we obtain data of infinite volume limit for various lattice spacing $a$ at fixed physical parameters.
-This step is illustrated in fig.~\ref{fig:continuum} [Left]. (ii) Extrapolate the data of the infinite volume limit to the continuum limit $a\rightarrow 0$.
+This step is illustrated in fig.~\ref{fig:continuum} [Left]. (ii) Extrapolate the data of the infinite volume limit to the continuum limit $a\rightarrow 0$ with quadratic polynomial in $ag$.
 This procedure is demonstrated in fig.~\ref{fig:continuum} [Right].

 Repeating the above procedures, we have obtained $g$ dependence of the mass operator in the continuum limit as shown in fig.~\ref{fig:massless}.
 We see that our result agrees with the exact result.
 Note that the massless case cannot be easily explored by the standard Monte Carlo approach because computational cost to evaluate effects of fermions in the standard approach is $O\big((am)^{-1}\big)$ \cite{Luscher:2010ae}.
 This point is another advantage of our approach over the standard Monte Carlo approach.